-You many have heard people talking about how important it is to have a content management system, or CMS, if you have a website.
+You might hear people talking about how important it is to have a content management system, or CMS if you have a website.

 Content Management Systems can go by different names.
-Sometimes these kinds of websites are referred to as dynamic websites, or by the exact name of a content management system in use (such as WordPress, Joomla, Drupal, OSCommerce, Zen Cart, or SquareSpace).
+Sometimes we call these kinds of websites dynamic websites, or by the exact name of a content management system in use (such as WordPress, Joomla, Drupal, OSCommerce, Zen Cart, or Squarespace).

 But what exactly is a CMS (Content Management System) and why should you use one?